Ovy95/CV/README.md

 ## Hobbies
 Skiing
-Weightlifting - Helpful when it comes to moving things in the office Football - Always looking for players for 7s side
+Weightlifting - Helpful when it comes to moving things in the office Football - Always looking for players for 7s side Gaming